diffblue/hw-cbmc/README.md

 About
 =======

-EBMC is a bounded model checker for the Verilog language (and other HW specification languages).
-The verification is performed by synthesizing a transition system from the Verilog, unwinding the transition system (up to a certain bound), and then producing a decision problem.
-The decision problem encodes the circuit and the negation of the property under verification.
+EBMC is a free, open-source formal verification tool for hardware designs.
-Hence if satisfiable, the tool produces a counterexample demonstrating violation of the property.
-EBMC can use CBMC's bit-vector solver or Z3 or CVC4 to solve the decision problem.
+It can read Verilog 2005, SystemVerilog 2017, NuSMV and netlists (given in ISCAS89 format).
+Properties can be given in LTL or a fragment of SystemVerilog Assertions.
+It includes both bounded and (despite its name) unbounded Model Checking engines, i.e., it can both discover bugs and prove the absence of bugs.

 For full information see [cprover.org](http://www.cprover.org/ebmc/).

 Usage
 =====

-Let us assume we have the following SystemVerilog code in `main.sv`.
+Let us assume we have the following SystemVerilog model in `main.sv`.

 ```main.sv
 module main(input clk, x, y);